Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 2. Video Downloader Professional

 Video Downloader Professional is a good middle-ground option if you want something clean and uncomplicated.
 Once installed, clicking its toolbar icon shows a list of detected videos with their resolutions.
-You can save items to a personal list and download them later, which is handy if you’re collecting clips for a project.
+You can save items to a personal list and download them later, which is handy if you are collecting clips for a project.
+Its MV3 migration status is partial — it still loads on current Firefox builds, but the developer's update cadence has slowed, which raises questions about long-term extension compatibility.

 - Convert video to any file format you want